Peter Manfredo Jr.

-Peter Manfredo Jr. (born November 26, 1980) is a former American professional boxer and former IBO middleweight champion.
+Peter Manfredo Jr. (born November 26, 1980) is an American former professional boxer and former IBO middleweight champion.
 He has challenged twice for upper-level world titles, at middleweight and super middleweight, as well as having won the NABO, IBU and European Boxing Association (EBA) light middleweight titles.

 Background

 The son of Peter Manfredo Sr., a former professional boxer and world kickboxing champion who holds a third degree black belt in Tae Kwon Do, Manfredo Jr. grew up watching his father train and mentor boxers at the family’s gym in Pawtucket, Rhode Island.